 If you have heavy and bulky luggage with you is it highly recommended to take the canoe to your hotel.
-There are no cars on the island at all but there are about 5 motorbikes on the island.
-There is a small network of trails around the island connecting the local villages/settlements scattered around.
+There are no cars on the island at all, but there are about five motorbikes on the Island.
+There is a small network of trails around the Island connecting the local villages/settlements scattered around.

-There isn’t too much to do on this paradise island but the beach is world class and snorkeling is great in the crystal clear water.
+There isn’t too much to do on this paradise island, but the beach is world-class, and snorkelling is great in the crystal clear water.
 Scuba diving is another great activity you can do on the outer reefs.
 There is no dive shop on Ile aux Nattes itself, but every guesthouse/hotel can arrange for one of the dive shops on Ile Sainte Marie to pick you up in the morning.

 Whale watching is a popular activity here during the month of September.